MichaelMarboe/HaikuGenerator/README.md

 ## Closing

 Hope you enjoy the haiku generator!
-If you want to do anything with it and want to collaborate, send me a message at michaelmarboe@gmail.com.
+If you want to contact me about it, drop me a line.